 The Nissan has light controls that make it easy to drive and the car has comfortable suspension.
 Despite this, the suspension allows a bit too much body lean in corners.
 It's never going to be as much fun to drive as the Fiesta, but few cars in this class are.

 The car gets Nissan's latest engines and no Nissan Note will work out costly to run.
 Engine options include two petrols and one diesel.
 The diesel engine is the one we recommend, because it's quicker than the basic petrol, yet also very economical and not liable for road tax.

-Buyers can choose from three main trim levels – Visia, Acenta and Tekna.
-There's also an Acenta Premium trim for the more discerning driver.
+Buyers can choose from five main trim levels – Visia, Acenta, Acenta Premium, n-tec and Tekna.
 The basic Nissan Note comes with a Bluetooth phone connection, cruise control, USB and MP3 player ports and keyless entry.
 It does without air-conditioning, (that's included in the rest of the range), which some might consider an annoying omission given the UK's recent hot summers.

 The inside is spacious for a car of this size, with a good amount of headroom throughout.
 Sliding the rear seats all the way back means there's plenty of legroom in the rear, too.
 The glovebox is large, but boot capacity isn’t class-leading.